Nayjest/symfony-worker-control/README.md

-symfony-worker-control
+Symfony Worker Control
 ===

 Console command for maintaining worker processes.

-May be used as standalone script or included as lib to existing project.
+*Symfony Worker Control* may be used as standalone script or included as lib to existing project.

 ## Dependencies